 The red, orange and yellow peppers are so much sweeter.
 This has my mind reeling with ideas!

 Cheesy Italian Stuffed Pepper that goes from prep to plate in only 30 minutes is sure to be on my table again and again!
+Don’t like rice, try my everyday orzo, or this Baked Sausage, Peppers and Onions with Orzo.

 Helpful Tips to make Cheesy Italian Stuffed Peppers: